GoekeLab/proActiv/README.md

 devtools::install_github("GoekeLab/proActiv")
 ```

-### Estimate Promoter Activity (after TopHat2 or STAR alignment)
+### Estimate Promoter Activity

-This is a basic example to estimate promoter activity from a set of RNA-Seq data which was aligned with TopHat2 (or STAR). proActiv will use the junction file from the TopHat2 (STAR) alignment, and a set of annotation objects that describe the associations of promoters, transcripts, and genes, to calculate promoter activity.
+This is a basic example to estimate promoter activity from a set of
+RNA-Seq data which was aligned with TopHat2 (or STAR). proActiv will use
+the junction file from the TopHat2 (STAR) alignment, and a set of
+annotation objects that describe the associations of promoters,
+transcripts, and genes, to calculate promoter activity.

 ``` r
 library(proActiv)